cogment/cogment-doc/docs/reference/python.md

 -   `fields`: _list[cogment.DatastoreFields]_ - Data fields to be filled in `DatastoreActorData` (otherwise left empty).
 If the list is empty, all data will be filled in.

 Return: _generator(DatastoreSample instance)_ - A generator for the samples from the Datastore.

+## class ModelRegistry

+Class containing data and methods to store and retrieve models from a ModelRegistry.

+### `async store_initial_version(self, model)`

+Method to create a new model in the Model Registry and store the initial version

+Parameters:

+-   `model`: _Model instance_ - The model to be stored.
+Any data in the _Model.stored_version_info_ member will be ignored

+Return: _VersionInfo instance_ - The version info of the newly-stored model version

+### `async store_version(self, model, archived=False)`

+Method to store a new version of a previously existing model in the Model Registry

+Parameters:

+-   `model`: _Model instance_ - The model to be stored.
+Any data in the _stored_version_info_ member will be ignored
+-   `archived`: _bool_ - Whether the model version will be archived (i.e. stored in permanent storage)

+Return: _VersionInfo instance_ - The version info of the newly-stored model version

+### `async retrieve_version(self, model_id, version_number=-1, deserialize_func=None)`

+Method to retrieve a specific version of a model from the ModelRegistry

+Parameters:

+-   `model_id`: _str_ - The ID of the model to be retrieved
+-   `version_number`: _int_ - The version number of the model to retrieve.
+Leaving this parameter as -1 will retrieve the latest version.
+-   `deserialize_func`: _func(bytes)_ - An optional callback function that converts the retrieved serialized model back to its original type.
+If provided, the returned Model instance is guaranteed to have its _deserialized_model_ member populated.

+Return: _Model instance_ - The retrieved Model

+### `async retrieve_model_info(self, model_id)`

+Method to retrieve the model-information of a stored model type

+Parameters:

+-   `model_id`: _str_ - The ID of the model whose information will be retrieved

+Return: _ModelInfo instance_ - The retrieved ModelInfo

 ## class Session